penglin17/belief-propagation/README.md

 https://github.com/radum2275/merlin

-There are four folders in the code repository including the Java source code, input files, data and the test models.
+The code_TRCv1.0 includes the Java source code, input files, data and the test models.
 The test models for TRC can be built automatically by constructing a Java application using the source code and the input files.
 The input file specifies the variables, cardinalities and the factors (already binary factorized) in a BN, with all parent-child node ordering predefined.
 This means all variables in a triplet factor {X,Y,Z} has been ordered in a way such that X is defined before Y (in the factor list), and Z is the child node.
-We have listed all input file names in the source code, and to run it, just uncomment a file name.
-The output will be a .uai file containing the TRC outer regions, which can run using our suggested simulation platform by the CVM command.
+We have listed all input file names in the source code, to run it, simply uncomment a file name.
+The output will be a .uai file containing the TRC outer regions, which can run on our suggested simulation platform using the CVM algorithm.
 For example, put the input file "asia_input.uai" at the root folder of the Java application and uncomment the file name "asia_input" in the source code, the output will be a list of competing regions displayed to the console and an output file "asia_TRC.uai" generated automatically.
 The "test models" folder also includes the .uai files for all competing algorithms.

-The current implementation is v1.0 and is only used for demonstration of the TRC algorithm.
-It may not be bug-free but we are maintaining the code and welcoming any comments.
+The current implementation is v1.0 and a small upgrade version v1.1.

 The rgbf.rar contains Java pseudocode for the Region Graph Binary Factorization (RGBF) algorithm, which can be used as a reference to build your own RGBF function for a region graph.